Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 Eligible Persons:

-CA Firm where a majority of partners are practicing CAs in India
+Audit firm where a majority of partners hold the required professional qualifications in India

 Disqualified Persons under Section 141(3):